Massimiliano Versace: Career

-His work has also been featured in TIME Magazines, New York Times, Nasdaq, The Boston Globe, Xconomy, IEEE Spectrum, Fortune, CNBC, The Chicago Tribune, TechCrunch, VentureBeat, Associated Press, Geek Magazine, and is a TEDx speaker.
+Versace's work has been featured in TIME Magazine, New York Times, Nasdaq, The Boston Globe, Xconomy, IEEE Spectrum, Fortune, CNBC, The Chicago Tribune, TechCrunch, VentureBeat, Associated Press, and Geek Magazine.

-In 2006, with two colleagues from Boston University, he co-founded Neurala Inc. to bring this technology to market in applications ranging from robots, to drones, and other smart devices.
+As of December 2025, Versace was Vice President of Emergent AI at Analog Devices.

 Awards

 Versace is a recipient of the Fulbright Fellowship in 2001.
 Versace is also recipient of the CELEST Award for Computational Modeling of Brain and Behavior in 2009, and was awarded top cited article 2008–2010 in Brain Research.

-Neural modeling, Deep Learning, and Robotics
+Research

-Massimiliano Versace's pioneered research in continual learning neural networks, in particular applied to cortical models of learning and memory, and how to build intelligent machines equipped with low-power, high density neural chips that implement large-scale brain circuits of increasing complexity.
+Versace has pioneered research in continual learning neural networks, in particular applied to cortical models of learning and memory, and how to build intelligent machines equipped with low-power, high density neural chips that implement large-scale brain circuits of increasing complexity.
 His Synchronous Matching Adaptive Resonance Theory (SMART) model shows spiking laminar cortical circuits self-organize and stably learn relevant information, and how these circuits be embedded in low-power, memristor-based hybrid CMOS chip and used to solve challenging pattern recognition problems.
 His work has been featured on Fortune, Inc, Tech Crunch, IEEE Spectrum, Venture Beat, among others.